Lago del Barbellino: The hydroelectric system

 The water contained into the artificial lake is discharged, through the dam, into the Valmorta reservoir of modulation (Valmorta lake).
 It is located a little below and it finally brings the water to the Dossi power station (Valbondione).

-The hydroelectric exploitation of this huge system enabled to produce a relevant quantity of "clean" electrical energy which means it is not created from oil or gas burning.
-The entire system produces more than 148 million of kWh, corresponding to the annual average consumption of 60.000 families.
+The hydroelectric exploitation of this large system enabled to produce a relevant quantity of "clean" electrical energy which means it is not created from oil or gas burning.
+The entire system produces more than 148 million of kWh, corresponding to the annual average consumption of 60 000 families.
+Enel has plans to augment the facility with a 4 MW / 8 MWh battery.

 The Barbellino reservoir

 The creation of the Barbellino reservoir was possible thanks to the blockading of Serio river, after studying the geological characteristics of the area to fix both the dimension and shape.

 Before the dam, the basin of Barbellino was an extended field with twisting streams of water which flowed through the wide valley called Barbellino Plain, until they joined the same stream water.
 This last one flowed into the Serio waterfalls, the highest of Italy (315 m, 1033.46 ft).